 Let me tell you a little about a team I observed recently.

-This team was formed only years ago, in 2002, and they have since worked with any number of major players in the entertainment space, including .
+This team was formed years ago, in 2002, and they have since worked in collaboration with many major players in the entertainment space, including U2, Akon, Pharrell, and Beyonce.
 Their success as a group has been remarkable.
-They have appeared on Jay Leno, The Today Show, Conan O'Brien and Oprah.
-They have performed for royalty, and for the likes of Bill Clinton, Nelson Mandela, Desmond Tutu and Michael Jackson.
+They have appeared on The Tonight Show, Oprah, The Today Show, Conan O'Brien etc. Their history includes performances for royalty, and for the likes of Bill Clinton, Nelson Mandela, Desmond Tutu and Michael Jackson.

 I had the opportunity to see this team in action recently, and would recommend them not only as an evening of incredible entertainment, but also as a model for several crucial features of a successful team.
 Last weekend, I was fortunate enough to attend a performance by The Soweto Gospel Choir.
-Now I understand why this Grammy Award winning team has earned so many accolades!
+Now I understand why this Grammy Award winning team has earned so many accolades around the world!